pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

 - Ingress/Egress:
   - Ingress: Data inbound to Azure.
 No charges for ingress.
   - Egress: Data outbound to Azure.
 There are charges for egress, unless using a metered ExpressRoute connection.
+- Virtual Network (VNet) service endpoints:
+  - Extends your virtual network private address space and the identity of your VNet to the Azure services, over a direct connection.
+  - Traffic from your VNet to the Azure service always remains on the Microsoft Azure backbone network, so no exposure to the outside world.

 ### Azure Compute
 - Azure Compute: